France Celebrates la Fête de la Science

 The Science Festival is an annual event that brings together the general public and the scientific community in France.
-In 2020, la fête de la science takes place in France from 2 October through 12 October.
+Generally, la fête de la science takes place in France during two weeks in October.

-Each year a theme is chosen for la fête de la science (science fair).
+Each year, a theme is chosen for la fête de la science (science festival).

 Scientists open the doors to high-school students and their teachers, as well as to the general public so that they can visit the laboratories and meet with the researchers.